Academic Catalog

 ART 35000 Advanced Sculpture (LA)

 In this advanced sculpture course, individual sensibilities and personal content are at the forefront and dictate the material choices.
 Along with further practice with traditional and non-traditional materials and methods, projects address contemporary world issues, interdisciplinary connections and sculptural installations.
-May be repeated twice for a total of Prerequisites: Any ART 25xxx.
+May be repeated twice for a total of 12 credits.
+Prerequisites: Any ART 25xxx.
 (F,S,Y)

 4 Credits